kapetan/response.require/README.md

 });
 ```

-`responserequire.script` adds a more generic method of doing the above, which works with all HTML files.
+`responserequire.script` adds a more generic method of doing the above, which works with all HTML files, but requires multiple requests to the server.

 [root]:https://github.com/mafintosh/root "root"
 [rex]:https://github.com/gett/rex "rex"